Tomshiii/ahk_wiki/Latest/Hotkeys/My Scripts.md

 runs: [`move.Window()`](https://github.com/Tomshiii/ahk/wiki/Other-Classes#movewindow) with the respective hotkeys passed in as the variable to manipulate windows with just my mouse.

 ## `alwaysontopHotkey`
-Toggles `AlwaysOnTop` for the active window
+Toggles `AlwaysOnTop` for the active window.

 ## `searchgoogleHotkey`
 Searches the highlighted text in google.